endre-synnes/innlevering1_PGR200/docs/README.md

                 lines 5 to the end: your data with separator for each column;

-Insert new data into tables:
+Insert new data into tablesInDB:

     a.
 Open one of the csv-files already in the directory.